Asymmetric hydrogenation: Acyclic substrates

+Substrates can be classified according to their polarity.
+Nonpolar substrates are dominated by alkenes.
+Polar substrates include ketones, enamines ketimines.

+Nonpolar substrates

-Acyclic unsaturated substrates (olefins, ketones, enamines imines) represents the most common prochiral substrates.
-Substrates that are particularly amenable to asymmetric hydrogenation often feature a polar functional group adjacent to the site to be hydrogenated.
+Alkenes that are particularly amenable to asymmetric hydrogenation often feature a polar functional group adjacent to the site to be hydrogenated.
 In the absence of this functional group, catalysis often results in low ee's.
-For unfunctionalized olefins, iridium with P,N-based ligands) have proven successful catalysts.
-Catalyst utility within this category is unusually narrow; consequently, many different categories of solved and unsolved catalytic problems have developed.
-1,1-disubstituted, 1,2-diaryl trisubstituted, 1,1,2-trialkyl and tetrasubstituted olefins represent classes that have been investigated separately, and even within these classes variations may exist that make different solutions optimal.
+For some unfunctionalized olefins, iridium with P,N-based ligands) have proven effective, however.
+Alkene substrates are often classified according to their substituents, e.g., 1,1-disubstituted, 1,2-diaryl trisubstituted, 1,1,2-trialkyl and tetrasubstituted olefins. and even within these classes variations may exist that make different solutions optimal.

 Conversely to the case of olefins, asymmetric hydrogenation of enamines has favoured diphosphine-type ligands; excellent results have been achieved with both iridium- and rhodium-based systems.
 However, even the best systems often suffer from low ee's and a lack of generality.
 Certain pyrrolidine-derived enamines of aromatic ketones are amenable to asymmetrically hydrogenation with cationic rhodium(I) phosphonite systems, and I2 and acetic acid system with ee values usually above 90% and potentially as high as 99.9%.
 A similar system using iridium(I) and a very closely related phosphoramidite ligand is effective for the asymmetric hydrogenation of pyrrolidine-type enamines where the double bond was inside the ring: in other words, of dihydropyrroles.
 In both cases, the enantioselectivity dropped substantially when the ring size was increased from five to six.